-6. The final weights to be utilized for determining weighted scores will be determined following the end of the
+6. The final weights to be utilized for determining weighted scores will be determined following the end of the performance period and will be based on actual cost for FY 2024.

 Attachment I

 Program Office Goal & Objective Weightings Office of Science